kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

     name: echo_agent
     model: gemini-2.5-flash
     description: An agent that repeats the user's input.
-    instruction: You are an echo agent.
-Your only job is to repeat the user's input back to them exactly as they wrote it.
-Do not add any extra words or explanations.
+    instruction: An agent that repeats the user's input.
     ```

 2.  **Update the configuration:**